-If you're looking for a great TV deal in the Boxing Day sales, you have come to the right place.
+If you're looking for a great TV deal, you have come to the right place.
 We've scoured the web to find you the very best TV deals around, and only on the best sets from our comprehensive reviews back catalogue.
 There are all sorts here, from massive TVs with the latest smart TV tech, to more basic models that are a little easier on the wallet.
 But no matter what type, they all excel at what they do.

 BEST 42-INCH TV DEALS